hanfak/Other/i-rock/notes.md

       - enum ...
     -  To find option public_access
       - Map the private options to options that will be seen on browser
+  - For checkbox
+    - create field in form